derpylama/TE4_the_provider/readme.md

 `/api/user-api/login.php`

-If the customer that is trying to login and does not already have an admin account this creates one with the provided username and password.
  This requires that the user sends another login request in order to get the auth token.

 This endpoint has the required inputs:
 ```json